ecosire/saas_automation/saas_automation/README.md

 ## Overview

 SaaS Automation is a comprehensive Odoo 18 module that provides enterprise-grade SaaS platform management capabilities.
-It enables businesses to automate the entire lifecycle of SaaS instance management, from creation to billing and analytics.
+It enables businesses to automate the entire lifecycle of SaaS instance management, from creation to billing and analytics, using Docker containers for optimal performance and scalability.

 **Developed by:** ECOSIRE (PRIVATE) LIMITED
 **Contact:** info@ecosire.com